alexlazarian/BetterTodo/README.md

-# Better to do app
+# Better to-do app
 ## Features
 * Ability to add and remove tasks.
+* Email and password authentication with firebase
-* Uses firebase as a storage
+* Uses firstore as a storage